SyxP/integral-domains/content/post/schubert-cells.md

 Today, we will try and compile the various resources, and attempt to translate back and forth between the various vocabularies one would encounter when attempting to study the topic.

+As always, this post is still under construction!

 {{% toc %}}

 ---